 The two halves of the dividing collar now need to be fastened to the winch shaft.
 Unfortunately, the drum on my winch has a steel shaft running through the inside that prevented me bolting the halves of the collar straight though the shaft.
 It was therefore necessary to fasten each half separately by drilling and tapping a thread into each side of the drum.
 By clamping each half of the divider collar vertically in my bench press vice I carefully drilled a 3/16” inch hole down the center of each collar to carry the fasteners.
 These do not have to be symmetrical since each half is held in place separately.

 I then held one half collar in place in the middle of the winding drum, and using the 3/16” inch drill as a pilot I made a small indentation in the winding drum.
 This ensured the thread tapping drill would be dead centered in the hole.
-I then drilled a 5/32” inch hole into the winding drum and threaded it with a 3/16” tap then bolted the divider half in place using a 1 1/4” inch long machine screw.
+I then drilled a 5/32” inch hole into the winding drum and threaded it with a 3/16” tap, then bolted the divider half in place using a 1 1/4” inch long machine screw.
 Then I held the other half of the collar in place and repeated the operation, but before actually bolting the second half collar in place I drilled a 1/4” Inch hole, (the thickness of my lifting line), near the edge of the inside of the collar.
 This is to allow the lifting line to pass continuously from one side of the collar to the other.
 I then secured the other half collar to form a completely round divider.
 This fixed the divider collar in place on the winch shaft.
 If you feel unable to tap a threaded hole in the winding drum, you can drill a suitable size hole and secure each collar half with a self-tapping screw.
-In actual use the collar carries hardly any load and just separates the two sides of the lifting lines.
+In actual use the collar carries hardly any load, and just separates the two sides of the lifting lines.
 It is worthwhile to use a drop of Locktite on these fasteners, to prevent them coming loose over time.

-I used 1/4” inch double braided line for my lines and with a breaking strain of over 1400 lbs it is considerably stronger than the weight of my dinghy and the outboard combined.
+I used 1/4” inch double braided line for my lines and with a breaking strain of over 1400 lbs it is considerably stronger than the weight of my dinghy, and the outboard combined.
 Dinghy weights vary, so if you have a really heavy dinghy with a large outboard, you might also want to use a thicker lifting line than the 1/4” inch braided line I used.
 The line should first be threaded through the hole in the divider collar until it is equal lengths each side.
 Then by operating the winch the line will wind itself round both halves of the drum and feed in and out according to the rotation of the winch.
-It is not necessary to secure the line where it passes through the divider collar because there should always be a few extra turns of line on the drum even when the lines are fully extended and this prevents them slipping.
+It is not necessary to secure the line where it passes through the divider collar because there should always be a few extra turns of line on the drum, even when the lines are fully extended which prevents them slipping.

 Dinghy pulleysHRI bolted my winch motor through the deck in the center between both davits, but it doesn't have to be mounted centrally.
 If it is more convenient to offset the winch it is only necessary to run a longer line on one side of the drum than the other, because both will still wind in and out at the same rate.